Characters: Children of Time

 - The McCoy: To Sally's The Kirk.

 - Messianic Archetype: Actually carries strong shades of this, despite not being The Chosen One (as Holmes and Watson are revealed to be for their own era).
 She gathers to herself True Companions, and though she is by far not the oldest or even wisest person in her makeshift family, she has something of a leadership role thrust upon her.
 She faces persecution in that she is constantly on the run for her life and also has to protect her innocence in a world that does not favor virginity in attractive young women.
-She sacrifices her life to save a man (and, by extension, the entire world), and her sacrifice does end up saving that man's soul.
+She sacrifices her safety to save a man (and, by extension, the entire world), and that sacrifice does end up saving that man's soul.
 And, yes, she comes Back from the Dead in a very literal way.

 - Ms. Fanservice: Check the illustrations: She's Got Legs.
 Not to mention... some M-rated scenes with Holmes...

 - Reckless Sidekick: Averts this until Holmes is kidnapped, due to her Always Save the Detective mentality.